-- Digitize processes for incoming documents such as claims, applications, contracts, customer inquiries, client and employee communications and others - Leverage analytics and improved reporting to better understand volumes and costs related to manually processing paper documents - Adhere to document retention and destruction policies - Identify regulatory/compliance requirements - Consider engaging a managed services provider to help execute these strategies
+- 1. Digitize processes for incoming documents such as claims, applications, contracts, customer inquiries, client and employee communications and others - 2.
+Leverage analytics and improved reporting to better understand volumes and costs related to manually processing paper documents - 3.
+Adhere to document retention and destruction policies - 4.
+Identify regulatory/compliance requirements to mitigate risk - 5.
+Consider a managed services provider to jumpstart and execute these strategies

-This paper will spotlight these strategies with a special focus on digitizing your mailroom, which could be one of the best places to begin.
-There are several reasons for this.
-One is that manual, paper-based mailroom processes could be costing you significantly in terms of reduced efficiency and higher costs.
-Additionally, a digitized mail room can help improve your company's labor management, customer service and employee satisfaction rates.
-Let's examine these and other issues in some detail.
+A key point to keep in mind is that manual, paper-based processes could be costing you significantly in terms of reduced efficiency and higher costs.
+Additionally, document management and digitization can help improve your company's productivity, customer service and employee satisfaction rates.
+Let's examine each of the five steps.